 In the end, it seemed that Kappus decided the writing life was not for him.
 Though he continued corresponding with Rilke up until 1908, he ultimately chose to stay at the academy.

-However, in 1929, he collected ten of Rilke’s letters in a volume called Letters to a Young Poet.
+However, in 1929, he collected ten of Rilke’s letters in a volume called Letters to a Young Poet (affiliate link).
 The title of the book seems to suggest that though Kappus had chosen a career in the army, he still considered himself a poet.
 And indeed his youthful dream of becoming a writer continued to pursue him.

 Though he served as an officer in the Austro-Hungarian army for fifteen years, after WWI he returned to writing.
 He worked as an editor at several newspapers, wrote a number of novels and short stories, and even adapted several of his novels as screenplays.